readthedocs/readthedocs.org/docs/single_version.rst

 .. warning:: This means you can't have translations or multiple versions for your documentation.

-You can see an example of this at www.contribution-guide.org
+You can see a live example of this at http://www.contribution-guide.org

 Enabling
 --------